استفاده از یادگیری تقویتی جهت افزایش سرعت حلکنندههای SMT با هدف تشخیص سریعتر مسیرهای غیرقابل اجرا در نرمافزار

 عنوان مقاله [English]

-Improve methods of infeasible path detection by SMT solvers in software testing using Reinforcement Learning
+Improve methods of infeasible path detection by SMT solvers in software testing using reinforcement learning

 نویسندگان [English]